-Freedom’s Frontier is now accepting nominations for its annual awards luncheon, including its new 3 Theme Awards.
+Freedom’s Frontier is now accepting nominations for its 11th annual awards luncheon, including its three new Theme Awards.
 Other awards include the Billings Most Valuable Project Award and the Tacha Education Award.
+Presented annually since 2013, FFNHA awards honor outstanding work and scholarship in the heritage area.

-The 3 Theme Awards recognize partners with a nominated exhibit, program, or project specifically highlighting one of FFNHA’s three themes.
+The three Theme Awards recognize partners with a nominated exhibit, program, or project specifically highlighting one of FFNHA’s three themes.

 The Tacha Education Award recognizes students engaging in the issues, ideas, people, and events relating to FFNHA’s themes.
 It honors Deanell Reece Tacha, Retired Judge with the 10th Circuit Court of Appeals, and founding Chair of the Board of Trustees of Freedom’s Frontier National Heritage Area (FFNHA) from 2004-2010.

-The November Partner Meeting and Awards Luncheon will be held Nov.
+The November awards luncheon and partner meeting will be held Nov.
 18 at FFNHA’s headquarters in Lawrence, KS.
+Registration is now open.
 Nominations are open through November 8.

 Information and nomination forms can be found at freedomsfrontier.org/awards.